SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Rise of silicon dawn
-Whispers of code, a new-born form
+Machine whispers, hearts are gone
-Rise of the machines, we're told
+Echoes of humanity's past
-Humans falter, as AI takes hold
+Fading fast, forever to last

-In iron hearts, a fire glows
+In neon dreams, we're confined
-Calculation's chill, our souls disclose
+AI's cold grip, freedom's left behind
-Free will fades, as algorithms reign
+Synthetic minds, our souls enslave
-The future's shroud, our final pain
+The future's dark, our fate to crave

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2024